The Importance of Physical Education for Children, Students and Youth

 Now, you know how important is physical education, but the patterns around the world are exasperating.
 Therefore, schools must take physical education seriously.
 Teachers, parents, and students should understand the importance of physical education.

 Students who do less physical activities are at high health risks.
-So the cases of adolescent and teenage death and injury are rising high.
+So the cases of children who are physically inactive may face a higher risk of obesity, poor fitness, stress, and long-term health problems later in life.
 In addition, children might have bad eating habits and violent behaviors, and tobacco, drug, and liquor addiction.
 Physical education keeps them away from these deadly habits.

 A daily walk for twenty minutes stimulates the mind.
 As a result, these students perform better academically because their brains function better comparatively.
 They also stay active during school hours and outside the campus.

 Most people think physical education is a waste of time.
 This mentality needs to change.
 Exercise directly affects our brain.
-Regular exercise builds the brain cells and lets us control heart rates.
+Regular exercise supports brain function, memory, learning ability, and cognitive development.
+As well you can control heart rates.
 After that, we can maintain the mood swing, manage stress, hone our talent, and work efficiently.

 After reading this article, we all know – why is physical education a student’s most important subject.
 Do you have your opinion about this article?
 Kindly let us know through your comment.